 Mariellen fascinated me.
 Something drew me to the seat next to her.
 Maybe it was her pastel-colored scarf that subtly sparkled?
 Perhaps it was her lap-sized, white netbook that captured all of her frequent tweets from the wifi-enabled bus?

-Long after our budget bus trip, I have followed Mariellen’s blog, BreatheDreamGo.
+Long after our budget bus trip, I followed Mariellen’s blog, BreatheDreamGo.
 It’s been incredible to see everything she has accomplished since we met.
-I’m convinced she never stops doing or dreaming, so I had to catch up with her on her dream progress.
+I’m convinced she never stops doing or dreaming, so I had to catch up with her on her dream progress

-Last time I saw you, which was also the first time, we were taking the MegaBus through New York state to NYC.
-That was summer 2010.
+The last time I saw you, which was also the first time, we were taking the MegaBus through New York state to NYC.
+That the was summer of 2010.
 You were on your way to a travel blogging conference.
 What has changed significantly in your life since then?

 Back to the bus.
 That was also when you introduced me to your blog, BreatheDreamGo.
 How have you grown your site since then?